 At the Ladah Law Firm, we can assist you in getting the compensation you need to recover from your injuries and to make up for any lost wages or other damages you have suffered.
 From your very first call to our firm, our experienced pedestrian accident attorneys can begin building your case.
 We conduct our own independent investigation into your accident and how it occurred, reconstructing what happened in order to show how the driver involved was to blame.
 We gather important evidence to back up your claims, including accident reports, medical records and testimony, as well as testimony from experts in the field of pedestrian accidents and injuries.
 If an insurance company is involved, we can negotiate on your behalf and ensure you get the maximum amount you are entitled to in a settlement.
 In the event a settlement cannot be reach, we can begin the process of filing the necessary documents seeking damages in a personal injury lawsuit against the at fault driver.
 While we cannot predict how long it will take you to reach the point of maximum medical recovery for your injuries, we can help to ensure your case is resolved in the timeliest manner possible.
 As your trusted legal advocate, we work with you every step of the way, answering your questions and addressing your concerns, and fighting to ensure your rights and interests are protected.

-If you have been injured in a pedestrian accident, or in the event of an untimely car accident, you need experienced, aggressive legal representation from an attorney who understands these situations.
+If you have been injured in a pedestrian accident, or in the event of an untimely car accident, you need experienced, aggressive legal representation from an attorney who understands these situations and personal injury law.
 For the legal knowledge and ability necessary to get results in your case, contact the Ladah Law Firm, PLLC today.
 We have built a solid reputation in Las Vegas and the surrounding areas for being a strong advocate for our clients.
 We know how insurance companies work, and will stand firmly by your side, ensuring responsible parties are held accountable and helping to secure your future.
 To discuss the details in your particular case, call 702-252-0055 or contact our office today to schedule a free consultation.

 …Ramzy took over and he and his staff did just a wonderful job.
 They got me more money than I thought that I would get… I was just very pleased and would recommend them to anyone else.